mcore1976/pest-repellent/README.md

 - 1 x 470nF capacitor
 - (At least) 10 x 40kHZ ultrasonic transducer

-Compilation script compileattiny85 can be used under Linux environmet with AVR-GCC and AVRDUDE installed to program ATTINY85 chip.
+Compilation script compileattiny85 can be used under Linux environment with AVR-GCC and AVRDUDE installed to program ATTINY85 chip.